chriz2600/DreamcastHDMI/Documents/WiFi_Connectivity.md

 #### Setup

+- All tests are performed running upcoming DCHDMI version v4.3, but should apply to all v4.x firmware versions.
-- For the tests I used an Asus RT-AC68U wifi router.
+- For the tests I used an [Asus RT-AC68U](https://www.asus.com/Networking/RTAC68U/) wifi router.
 - Only 2 clients are connected, the dreamcast under test (DUT) and a computer.
 The computer is connected to the 5GHz network, the dreamcast is the only 2.4GHz station on this access point.
 - Access point is about 2.5m away from the console.
 Neither the console, computer nor the access point were moved between measurements.
 - The surrounding wifi networks and channels of at least the 5 most powerful stations were the same on all test runs.